 Also consider additional liability coverage if you don't think the basic limits are high enough.
 Your company might require higher limits if you have potentially dangerous items like a pool or trampoline.

 Renters policies usually pay for losses on an actual cash value basis.
 This means the insurance company will subtract an amount for depreciation and wear and tear from the value of your property before paying your claim.
 For example, if someone steals your five-year-old television, the insurance company will only pay you the cost of the television minus the depreciation and your deductible.
 The settlement amount won't be enough to buy a new TV similar to the one that was stolen.

 For a higher premium, you can buy replacement cost coverage.
 Replacement cost coverage pays what it would cost to replace your property, minus your deductible and up to your policy's dollar limit.
 This coverage could provide you with enough money to buy a new TV like the one that was stolen.

 If you have replacement cost coverage, some policies will pay up to $1,500 to repair or replace your damaged property, without applying depreciation.
 However, if the damage exceeds $1,500, the company will pay the loss on an actual cash value basis.
 You must then repair or replace the property with an item of like kind and quality before the company will pay the remaining amount of your claim.

 Other policies pay replacement cost differently.
 Read your policy or ask your agent to find out how your policy pays a claim.

 Note: A complete inventory of your personal property can be helpful if you ever file a claim.
 Your inventory should list each item, its purchase date, value, and serial number.
-Photograph or videotape each room, including closets, open drawers, storage buildings, and garage.
+Take pictures or a video of each room, including closets, open drawers, storage buildings, and garage.
 Keep the inventory and receipts for major items in a fireproof place or another location.
-Use the Texas Department of Insurance’s Home Inventory Checklist to help you create your inventory.
+Use the Texas Department of Insurance's Home Inventory Checklist to help you create your inventory.

 Coverage for College Students and Dependents